leosimoes/freeCodeCamp-Responsive-Web-Design/README.md

-    4 - Registration Form (Learn HTML Forms by Creating a Registration Form) 5 - Rothko Painting (Learn the CSS Box Model by Building a Rothko Painting) 6 - Photo Gallery (Learn CSS Flexbox by Building a Photo Gallery)
+    4 - Registration Form (Learn HTML Forms by Creating a Registration Form) 5 - Rothko Painting (Learn the CSS Box Model by Building a Rothko Painting) 6 - Photo Gallery (Learn CSS Flexbox by Building a Photo Gallery) 11 - Piano (Learn Responsive Web Design by Building a Piano)

 ## References